container

 "Why Sell a 3.8 Billion Won Apartment to Fund the Union President's Performance Bonus?"

 Raemian Blestige, Gaepo-dong, Gangnam-gu, Seoul.
-Homepage capture
+Homepage screenshot

-The liquidation committee explained, "Over the past 25 years, through roles such as promotion committee member and chair, union auditor and director, union president, and liquidation committee member and chair, significant contributions have been made to the successful progress of the project, maximizing profits and increasing union members' assets."
-They added, "Unit 3005 in Building 212, whose contract was canceled due to the buyer's ineligibility, will be sold in accordance with the Ministry of Land, Infrastructure and Transport's recommendations and relevant laws, and the proceeds will be distributed as audit bonuses to liquidation committee executives and staff."
+The liquidation committee stated, "Serving as project committee member and chair, union auditor and director, union head, liquidation committee member and chair for 25 years, the contributions made toward the successful advancement of the project and maximizing union members' wealth have been significant," adding, "We will sell Unit 3005, Building 212, which was canceled due to the buyer's ineligibility for general sale, in accordance with recommendations from the Ministry of Land, Infrastructure and Transport and relevant laws, and pay the proceeds as audit bonuses to liquidation committee executives and staff."

 Ministry of Land and Local Governments: "Difficult to Intervene in Private Property Distribution"